anabaei/codeCore/Day36_ManyToMany/aswesome_Many_to_Many/README.md

 this is a relation between question and tags
 `rails g model tagging question:references tag:references`
-now add indexes into tagging migration `,index: true` usually we have a foreign key that is search alot.
+now add indexes into tagging migration `,index: true` usually we have a foreign key that search alot.

 * Inside tag moel
 ```ruby